WepinWallet/wepin-android-sdk-widget-v1/README.md

 #### Returns

-- Future\<WepinLifeCycle> - Returns the current lifecycle of the Wepin SDK, which is defined as
+- CompletableFuture\<WepinLifeCycle> - Returns the current lifecycle of the Wepin SDK, which is defined as
   follows:
     - `NOT_INITIALIZED`:  Wepin is not initialized.
     - `INITIALIZING`: Wepin is in the process of initializing.